vatlab/sos/README.md

 Here we

-1. Save the output of the first step (in variable `step_output`) as `ref_index` and use the variable instead of filename as a dependency of step 2.
-2. Use option `group_by='single'` to pass input one by one to action.
+1. Use option `group_by='single'` to pass input one by one to action.
 The action will be executed twice with `input` set to the first and second input file respectively.
-3. Define a variable `sample_type` and mark it as the labels for input files (option `labels`).
+2. Define a variable `sample_type` and mark it as the labels for input files (option `labels`).
 This will generate a variable `_sample_type` for each input file so `_sample_type` will be `control` for the first input file, and `mutated` for the second.

 Now, if you execute the script with option `-j 2` (2 concurrent processes),